tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 ## Implementation Conventions

-* Struct prefix indicates whether struct fields should be filled by the plug-in or core implementation:
+* Struct prefix indicates whether struct fields should be filled by the plug-in or core TensorFlow implementation:
   * `SE_`: Set/filled by core, unless marked otherwise.
   * `SP_`: Set/filled by plug-in, unless marked otherwise.
   * This prefix rule only applies to structures.
 Enumerations and methods are all prefixed with `SE_`.
 * Structs begin with two fields:
   * `size_t struct_size`: Stores the unpadded size of the struct.
-  * `void* ext`: A free-form field that can be populated by a plugin in `SP_*` structs or potential future extension points in `SE_` structs.
+  * `void* ext`: A reserved field that may be populated by a plugin in `SP_*` structs or potential future extension points in `SE_` structs.
+Must be set to zero by default if it unused.
-* We use `struct_size` for version checking.
+* We use `struct_size` for version checking by both core and plug-in.
-  * It is exempt from the `SE/SP` rule above and should be set both by core and plug-in.
+  * It is exempt from the `SE/SP` rule above and must be set both by core and plug-in.
-  * It can be checked to determine which struct fields are available for current version of TensorFlow.
+  * It can be checked programmatically to determine which struct fields are available in the structure.
   * For example, `create_device` function receives `SP_Device*` as input with `struct_size` populated by core.
 The plug-in is responsible for setting `struct_size` as well, along with all other fields.
 * When a member is added to a struct, the struct size definition must be updated to use the new last member of the struct.